Astros vs. Red Sox Player Props Betting Odds

 Bregman Stats

-- Bregman has picked up at least one hit in three games in a row.
-During his last five outings he is batting .421 with three doubles, a triple, two home runs, three walks and six RBI.
+- Bregman enters this game looking to extend his four-game hit streak.
+In his last five games he is hitting .389 with two doubles, a triple, a home run, four walks and three RBI.

 Bregman Recent Games